 To gather, transport and deliver Texas' oil and natural gas resources, an extensive network of pipeline is required.
-The Railroad Commission has responsibility to ensure that these systems are designed, constructed, operated and maintained safely, and that rates for natural gas service are just and reasonable.
-There are almost 432,000 miles of pipeline in Texas including over 217,000 miles of intrastate pipeline under the Commission's pipeline safety jurisdiction.
-The remaining 215,000 miles of pipeline fall under the pipeline safety jurisdiction of the Pipeline and Hazardous Materials Safety Administration (PHMSA).
-Pipelines in Texas are broken down into natural gas distribution lines, hazardous liquid and natural gas gathering and transmission lines, interstate lines and exempt lines.
+The Railroad Commission has responsibility to ensure these systems are designed, constructed, operated and maintained safely, and rates for natural gas service are just and reasonable.
+There are more than 448,000 miles of pipeline in Texas including more than 396,000 miles of intrastate pipeline under the Commission's pipeline safety jurisdiction.
+The remaining 52,000 miles of pipeline fall under the pipeline safety jurisdiction of the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+Pipelines in Texas are categorized as natural gas distribution lines, hazardous liquid and natural gas gathering and transmission lines, interstate lines and exempt lines.
 The Railroad Commission has direct safety responsibility over the first three categories.
-These regulatory responsibilities are extended to over 1,468 operators of intrastate gathering, transmission, distribution, and master metered systems.
+These regulatory responsibilities are extended to operators of intrastate gathering, transmission, distribution, and master metered systems.